startxfr/libre/docs/user-guides/install-instructor.md

-  If you manually set `aws.access_key` and `aws.secret_key` in the `infra.yml` prior to any `libre-infra aws xxxx` command, you can bypass the interactive sequence and run aws infrastructure provisionning without interaction.
+  If you manually set `aws.access_key` and `aws.secret_key` in the `infra.yml` prior to any `libre-infra aws xxxx` command, you can bypass the interactive sequence and run aws infrastructure provisioning without interaction.

 #### Install libre TMS with instructor profile